Apostrophes and Hyphens: Common Mistakes and How to Use Them Correctly

 2. Compound Numbers and Fractions

-With the exception of certain style guides, hyphens are generally used in written-out numbers from twenty-one to ninety-nine and fractions:
+Hyphens are generally used in written-out numbers from twenty-one to ninety-nine and in fractions:

 • Twenty-two students